New Update to Powerful Documentary on Life

 The Matter of Life is winning awards, including Best Documentary at the, 2021.

 You can find out more at www.TheMatterOfLife.org.
 The tag line for this film is “Clarity kills controversy.”
 Let’s pray this film helps bring clarity on this life-and-death issue!

 How are you praying for the release of The Matter of Life and for the end of abortion?
 Share your prayers in the comments!

-Rich Swingle has taught and performed in 39 nations on six continents, mostly with his own one-man plays.
-He’s also performed in more than forty film projects.
+Rich Swingle has taught and performed in 39 nations on six continents, mostly in his own one-man plays.
+He has also appeared in more than 40 film projects.
 He and his bride, Joyce Swingle, another contributing writer for IFA, now have 37 screen children. www.RichDrama.com.
 Photo Credit: The Matter of Life.